pop-os/icon-theme/src/cursors/README.md

 For simplified development, has various scripts to render and build the cursor set are provided:

+ - [`master-render.py`](../../master-render.py) will render any missing assets in the entire theme.
+To re-render just cursors, use `./master-render.py -cx`

- - [**render-cursors.py**](./render-cursors.py) will render the cursor PNG assets into [bitmaps](./bitmaps) at the appropriate sizes; run by passing the source filename to it: `./render-cursors.py source-cursors.svg`
+ - [`render-cursors.py`](./render-cursors.py) will render the cursor PNG assets into [bitmaps](./bitmaps) at the appropriate sizes; run by passing the source filename to it: `./render-cursors.py source-cursors.svg`
 Inside the Bitmaps folder you'll find folders containing the rendered `.png` files (24x24, 32x32,...).
 These must be removed, but the `.in` files are needed for the script to run.

- - [**x11-make.sh**](./x11-make.sh) builds the cursor assets into a Xcursor set and renders them to `/icons/Yaru/cursors/`.
+ - [`x11-make.sh`](./x11-make.sh) builds the cursor assets into a Xcursor set and renders them to `/icons/Yaru/cursors/`.
 These files have no extension.

- - [**w32-make.sh**](./w32-make.sh) builds the cursor assets into a Windows cursor set and renders them to `/icons/Yaru/cursors/`.
+ - [`w32-make.sh`](./w32-make.sh) builds the cursor assets into a Windows cursor set and renders them to `/icons/Yaru/cursors/`.
 These files have the `.cur`extension.

 ## Cursor SVG source